rszylkowski/rs_ping/README.md

 # rs_ping

-`rs_ping` is a Rust-based ICMP packet sender designed for testing network configurations and firewalls.
-It allows for high-frequency ICMP packet sending with configurable parameters such as the number of packets, interval time, multithreading, and report generation.
+`rs_ping` is a Rust-based ICMP packet sender.
+It allows you to send ICMP echo requests (ping) to a target IP address and supports multithreading for improved performance.
+The tool also generates detailed CSV reports for analysis.

 ## Features
+- **Multithreading Support**: Use the `--faf` flag to enable multithreading and specify the number of threads with `--threads`.
+- **CSV Report Generation**: Generate a detailed CSV report with the `--report` flag.
+The report includes:
+  - **Thread ID**: Indicates which thread handled each packet.
+  - **Packet Number**: Maintains the order of packets sent by each thread.
+  - **Timestamp**: Shows when each packet was sent.
-- Send ICMP packets to a specified IP address.
+  - **Target**: The target IP address.
-- Configurable parameters for packet count, interval, and threading.
-- Optional CSV report generation.
-- Cross-platform support (Unix and Windows).
+  - **Status**: Whether the packet was sent successfully or failed.
+  - **Error**: Any error encountered while sending the packet.
+- **Customizable Options**: Configure the number of packets, interval between packets, and delay before starting.

 ## Requirements
 - Rust (latest stable version)